aahudson/Pewlett-Hackard-Analysis/README.md

 -  A third tabel was created to list employee mentorship-eligibility based birth dates bewteen January 1, 1964 and December 31, 1965
 -  The mentorship data tabel is saved as mentorship_eligibility.csv
 ## Summary
+- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+72,458 positions will need to be filled
+- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+There are currently 72,458 employees serving under seven distincit titles that could potentially retire and 1,550 employees in need of mentorship out of the total 300,025 employees.